taublast/Doom.Mobile/README.md

 This repo contains `freedoom2.wad` for a fast start, [free content under BSD licence](https://freedoom.github.io/).
 You can replace it with your own file.

 You can set the `static bool KeepAspectRatio` inside `MauiProgram` to `false` if you want a more immersive experience.
-As doom is computing its walls on CPU do not try to debug this on mobile..
-See performance notes below.
-The final texture is rendered using a shader so it can be modified in the future to do more work on GPU for the DOOM engine.

 ### Performance